-- The Board shall identify and define those results or conditions that are acceptable and not acceptable to the Board and communicate them in the form of establishing policy, and approval of Strategic Plans, and annual organizational goals.
+- The Board shall identify and define those results or conditions that are acceptable and not acceptable to the Board and communicate them in the form of establishing policy, and approval of Strategic Plans, Long Term Financial Plans, Capital Improvement Plans, annual budgets, and annual organizational goals.
 The Board shall authorize annual budgets which are based on assumptions outlined in Long-Term Financial Plans and Capital Improvement Plans. - The General Manager is responsible for the effective development and management of Organizational Policies which align with and advance the Board's defined objectives. - The General Manager is authorized to formulate strategies and methods, and establish all further priorities, practices and procedures, make all decisions, take all actions, and develop all activities. - The General Manager will establish means and measures to ensure the Board's objectives are actively pursued. - The General Manager must bring to the Board's attention circumstances that affect the policies and goals established by the Board or materially impact the Board and may request the Board to take appropriate actions. - The General Manager may lawfully delegate any or all of the responsibilities within their authority.

-Source: EWEB Bylaws/Patrick Lanning, Compensation Committee, Board Revised 10/03/06; Approved 01/06/15, Resolution No. 1503; Revised 05/07/19, Resolution No. 1911; Revised 02/06/24, Resolution No. 2403; Revised 04/01/25, Resolution No. 2507.
+Source: EWEB Bylaws/Patrick Lanning, Compensation Committee, Board Revised 10/03/06; Approved 01/06/15, Resolution No. 1503; Revised 05/07/19, Resolution No. 1911; Revised 02/06/24, Resolution No. 2403.

-BL5Evaluating the General Manager's PerformanceEffective DateFebruary 6, 2024
+BL5 Evaluating the General Manager's Performance